November 26th, 2018 | Press Releases

 Depending on severity and scope, deficiencies have different consequences for the community.
 Class I tags are the most severe and can result in a moratorium on move ins and/or potential license loss.
 Class II tags come with the potential of a fine, but will not affect the ability to operate.
 Class III are common and the least restrictive citation.

-The survey measures the standard requirements; Legend’s requirements exceed those of the state, so both communities were positioned to be successful.
+The survey measures the standard requirements; Legend’s requirements exceed those of the state, so both residences were positioned to be successful.
 Both have been open since 2014.
 Ortega obtained the goal of zero deficiencies once before.

-Each Legend Senior Living community conducts its business to be survey-ready every day.
+Each Legend Senior Living residence conducts its business to be survey-ready every day.
 “We accomplish this through our quality management and quality review processes to ensure all regulatory items are in compliance,” Thibault said.